-Any data in this sheet are subject to change, modify or discontinue without notice The data sheets include the typical data for design reference only.
-If there is any question regarding the data sheets, please contact our sales personnel or application engineers
+Any data in this sheet are subject to change, modify or discontinue without notice.
+The data sheets include the typical data for design reference only.
+If you intend to use the products in any equipment requiring high reliability and/or safty, please check the caution of application and contact us.